IHE/ITI.SeR/SeR.md

 ##### 39.4.2.1.1 XDS Repositories with a centralized Access Decision Manager Use Case Description

-In this use-case the XDS Document Repositories are all in the same XDS Affinity Domain and delegate Access Decisions to the Authorization Decisions Manager grouped with the XDS Document Registry.

-When an Requester Entity (XDS Document Consumer) request documents from an XDS Repository, the XDS Document Repository uses an Authorization Decisions Query [ITI-79] to query the Authorization Decision from the Authorization Decisions Manager.
+When an Requester Entity request documents from an XDS Repository, the XDS Document Repository uses an Authorization Decisions Query [ITI-79] to query the Authorization Decision from the Authorization Decisions Manager.
 The Authorization Decisions Manager builds an Access Decision based on
 - the information send with the Authorization Decisions Query [ITI-79]
 - the document metadata stored in the XDS Registry
 - the Patient Consent and the Access Policies.